fatimafurqan07/fatimafurqan07/README.md

 - Fulltime student :(

-- I am a part-time digital artist on Instagram and a wed developer on Github ^_^
+- I am a part-time digital artist on Instagram and a web developer on Github ^_^

 - I always hoot for Real Madrid